 Considering the fact that the sealants are installed on a surface that is constantly involved in grinding and chewing of food, the question of longevity comes into mind.
 Can they stand the constant tear and wear in the mouth for long enough?

 Surprisingly enough, these things can last a good ten years if maintained properly.
-Yes, the flimsy looking sealants can last for more than ten years and protect you from cavities all along.
+Yes, the flimsy-looking sealants can last for more than ten years and protect you from cavities all along.
 After ten years, they will start tearing and wearing away on their own.
 You can choose to have them removed professionally or leave them to wear away on their own.

 If you want them to last longer, you will have to desist from habits such as opening soda bottles using your teeth or anything that puts your teeth under undue pressure.
-Every time you go in for checking and cleaning, your dentist can check out the areas that are worn out and reapply the sealant to repair the damage.
+Every time you go in for checking and cleaning, your dentist in spring Tx can check out the areas that are worn out and reapply the sealant to repair the damage.

 Do sealants have any side effects?

 Sealants are very safe and have no known side effects.
-Except for very few allergic reactions that some people exhibit when they get sealants, there are no any other known side effects of sealants.
+Except for very few allergic reactions that some people exhibit when they get sealants, there are no other known side effects of sealants.
 They may be having very tiny amounts of BPA but this should not worry you at all.
 These are safe alternatives that will reduce the risk of getting dental cavities by more than 80%.

 So, if you were still not sure what sealants are, then I am sure you do now.
 They might not guarantee 100% protection from cavities but are better placed to protect you from decay and other dental complications.
 They are cheap and easy to maintain as well.
 If you have small ones in the family who you care about, there is every reason to get them these sealants and help safeguard their teeth from cavities.
-Talk to any of our Professional dentists here at Vita Dental and we will gladly advise you on the suitability of sealants for your teeth.
+Talk to any of our Professional dentists here at Vita Dental Spring and we will gladly advise you on the suitability of sealants for your teeth.